JuanVDW/PCNSE/High-Availability.md

         * MGT Port is recommended if a dedicated HA port is not available
         * Add a gateway if the peer is in a different subnet
     * Control link can be encrypted
-        * Private keys will need to be exported/imported from the certificate configuration for this to function.
+        * Private keys will need to be exported/imported from the certificate configuration for this to function
     * Backup link can be configured using an in-band port
 * Configure the DataLink
     * If available, configured on the HA2 link